Muscatnuss/OpenPhone/README.md

 		- [x] Current Monitor
 		- [x] Voltage Monitor
 # Hardware
+- Back of PCB should face the screen
+	- only very flat components on back
+- PCB cutout for battery
+    - Battery and PCB are on the same height to save space

 ## Thermal management
-- Battery
-	- wont produce much heat
+- all significant heat producers face back
-- CPU
-	- souldn't touch Battery

-Layering
-- Screen
-- Battery
+- Battery and screen keep a distance to hot spots
-- RPI -> CPU Wärme nach hinten raus

 ## Controller
-Raspberry pi compute Modul
+Raspberry pi compute Module
 https://www.raspberrypi.com/documentation/computers/compute-module.html#compute-module-5
 https://datasheets.raspberrypi.com/cm5/cm5-datasheet.pdf
 $\to$ 5V supply